 If you have stepped outside recently you’ve probably noticed the slight change in weather.
 And if you’re unfortunate like me you naively thought the sun was your best friend and ended up getting burnt while enjoying the sun’s glistening rays.

-However, there is one pest which likes to appear during the warmer months, itching to disrupt your outside activities… wasps!
+However, there is one pest that likes to appear during the warmer months, itching to disrupt your outside activities… wasps!

 You probably have a range of questions around these stinging insects that you are desperate to find answers to (maybe that’s a bit of an exaggeration).